Matt Pharr

 I am a distinguished research scientist at NVIDIA, where I am working on a variety of projects related to path tracing on GPUs.

 My book on rendering, Physically Based Rendering: From Theory to Implementation, is widely used in university courses and by graphics researchers and developers.
 Greg Humphreys, Pat Hanrahan, and I were awarded a Scientific and Technical Academy Award in recognition of the book's impact on CGI in movies—never before has a book received an Academy Award.
-The third edition of the book was released in the Fall of 2016 and work on the fourth edition of the book was released on March 28, 2023.
+The third edition of the book was released in the Fall of 2016 and the fourth edition was released on March 28, 2023.

 I have previously worked at Google, co-founded Neoptica (which was acquired by Intel), and co-founded Exluna (which was acquired by NVIDIA).
 I have a Ph.D. from the Stanford Graphics Lab under the supervision of Pat Hanrahan and a B.S. in Computer Science from Yale.